 👉🏽 RELATED POST: How to Escape Your 9-5 life

 While you still have your 9-5 job, desk job, nurse job, or whatever job requires you to attend to your boss, build your portfolio slowly, and when you have time, acquire more skills that you can utilize as a digital nomad in the future.

 Here are the websites where you can learn for free and paid websites which offer paid options and sites that offer discount sales:

 - Shaw Academy

-- Bloggers’ and websites’ free courses-They offer not only courses about ‘‘How to start a blog’’, but some have free courses about how to become a VA or a Pinterest VA, how to become a proofreader and editor, and how to become a voice-over actor.
+- Bloggers’ and websites’ free courses-They offer not only courses about ‘‘How to start a blog’’, but some have free courses about how to become a VA or a Pinterest VA, and how to become a voice-over actor.

 Aren’t you sure what skills or work you can do as a digital nomad?

 Here are some questions that might help you discover your passion within you.

 - Are you a savvy techie person?
 If yes, then developing a website, testing app or website, or customer support might be for you.